 Feel like whatever you do.
 It’s not enough.
 You’re manipulated so that your flaws and vulnerabilities are exploited and used against you at every opportunity.
 You begin to feel inadequate, unlovable, and like everything is all your fault.

 Gaslighting, Cheating & Triangulation

 Many of us think of abuse as physical, emotional and even mental.
-We often don’t think of financial abuse as part of this equation, but for many people, this is a harsh reality.
+We often don’t think of financial abuse as part of this equation, but this is a harsh reality for many people.
 Financial abuse is a form of coercive control, and there are numbers of women* who are unable to leave their partners or lead an independent life.
-It can leave women with no money for basic essentials, access to bank accounts, ability to earn their own income, in debt and also this can continue after the relationship has ended.
+It can leave women with no money for basic essentials, access to bank accounts, ability to earn their own income, and in debt, and this can continue after the relationship has ended.

-Domestic abuse takes on many forms and can happen to anyone regardless of race, sex or ethnicity.
+Domestic abuse takes many forms and can happen to anyone regardless of race, sex or ethnicity.

 Many survivors of narcissistic abuse suffer from post-traumatic stress disorder following the end of the relationship.
 Many people suffer such unbelievable emotional, financial, and verbal abuse that it takes a long time to recover from the trauma.
 Please do get professional help from someone who has been trained in narcissistic abuse.